Workplace violence wreaks havoc on businesses. It can cause property damage, financial loss, emotional trauma, injuries and even death.

 Prevention strategies for this type of workplace violence include:

-The least recognized perpetrators of workplace violence are the spouses and partners (or the exes) of your employees.
+Type four perpetrators of workplace violence are typically the least recognized.
+They’re the spouses and partners (or the exes) of your employees.

 Six percent of workplace violence incidents stem from a problem with a personal relationship or domestic violence.
 In these cases, colleagues typically find themselves in a “wrong place at the wrong time" scenario.